Wild Turkey: Summer Survey

 - In Florida, wild turkeys begin breeding in late February and early March.

-- Egg laying usually begins in mid-to late March, though nesting dates can range from early March to early June.
+- Egg laying usually begins in mid-to late March, though nesting dates can range from early March to June.

 - Hens create a nest by scratching a shallow depression in the soil where she lays an average of 9 to 11 eggs.